 Riptide by Vance Joy

 Click Here for tab for Riptide by Vance Joy

 A very striking song from Australian indie/folk/pop musician Vance Joy.
 Where this coming of age/love song takes a minimal instrumental approach really emphasizing the guitar’s sound which you can easily take and reproduce on the ukulele.
 The song was a massive commercial success, selling over 6 million copies and charting at the number 6 spot on the ARIA music charts.

-You’ll need just 4 chords to play this song which is Am, G, C, and an F chord which is only used during the bridge.
+You’ll need just 4 chords to play this song which are Am, G, C, and an F chord (which is only used during the bridge).
 The strumming pattern is also very nice and simple to play, where you will perform two downstrokes and then a quick up down up before swapping to the next chord and repeating the pattern, we can notate this pattern as DD-UDU.

 Whistle By Flo Rida

 Click Here for tab for Whistle By Flo Rida